pereirabarataap/dunn/README.md

 # dunn
-Performs a post hoc Dunn's test for stochastic dominance
+Performs a two-tailed Dunn's test for stochastic dominance.

+Dunn’s test (1964) tests for stochastic dominance and reports the results among multiple pairwise comparisons after a rejected null hypothesis for Kruskal-Wallis test for stochastic dominance among k groups.